-1. A framework is developed that effectively detects and identifies the cyber and physical attacks at the controller of the solar farms.
+1. A framework is developed that effectively detects and identifies the

-- 2. The effects of TDA and SCF on controllers based on waveforms are analyzed and presented. - 3.
+- cyber and physical attacks at the controller of the solar farms. - 2.
+The effects of TDA and SCF on controllers based on waveforms are analyzed and presented. - 3.
 A completely new metric is developed and implemented in both attack detection and diagnosis, resulting in sensitive attack awareness as well as accurate analysis of attack type and severity.

 The outline paper is as follows: Section 2 depicts the PV farm with Cyberattacks.
 In section 3, specifics of the suggested PV Farm model are presented.
 Simulink results are described in Section 4.
-Finally, the section demonstrates the conclusion of the paper.
+Statistical analysis is presented in section 5.
+Finally, section 6 demonstrates the conclusion of the paper.

-2. PV Farm with Cyberattacks
+2. PV farm with cyberattacks